Westcar Papyrus: Story No. 4

+Story No. 5

 The final story breaks from the format and moves the focus to Rededjet giving birth to her three sons.
 Upon the day of her children's birth, Ra orders Isis, Nephthys, Meskhenet, Heket, and Khnum to aid her.
+According to Ra, these children are supposed to be great leaders who will worship these gods.
 They disguise themselves as musicians and hurry to Rededjet's house to help her with the difficult birth.
 The three children are born, each described as strong and healthy, with limbs covered in gold and wearing headdresses of lapis lazuli.
 The maidservant of Rededjet later has an argument with her mistress, receives a beating and flees, vowing to tell king Khufu what had happened.
 But on the way, she meets her brother and tells the story to him.
 Displeased, he beats her, too, and sends her on a path to the water's edge where a crocodile catches her.
 The brother then goes to see Rededjet, who is crying over the loss of his sister.
 The brother starts to confess what has happened and at this point the papyrus story ends.

 Analysis and interpretations

-Papyrus Westcar is of great interest to historians and Egyptologists since it is one of the oldest Egyptian documents that contains such complex text.
+The Westcar Papyrus is of great interest to historians and Egyptologists since it is one of the oldest Egyptian documents that contains such complex text.
 Unfortunately, the name of the author has been lost.
 The most recent translations and linguistic investigations by Miriam Lichtheim and Verena Lepper reveal interesting writing and spelling elements hidden in the text of the papyrus, which has led them to a new evaluation of the individual stories.

 The first story is lost due to damage to the papyrus.
 The preserved sentences merely reveal the main protagonist of the story, King Djoser.
-The name of the hero, who is said to have performed the miracle, is completely lost, but Liechtheim and Lepper think it's possible that the Papyrus was talking about the famous architect and high lector priest, Imhotep.
+The name of the hero, who is said to have performed the miracle, is completely lost, but it is thought that the Papyrus was talking about the famous architect and high lector priest, Imhotep.